/

 That's where Slack apps come in.

-In this guide, we’ll take a closer look at Donut and explore 7 alternatives that can help you strengthen connection, recognition, and engagement directly inside Slack.
+In this guide, we'll take a closer look at Donut and explore 6 alternatives that cover everything from all-in-one engagement platforms to dedicated recognition tools.

 What is Donut for Slack?